soundpress/RulesOfNYC/docs/c37/index.rst

 (f) Upon the determination by the ACCO that an application meets the requirements set forth herein, the Department shall notify the applicant of its inclusion on the Qualified Provider List by regular and electronic mail within 90 days of receipt of its application.
 The Qualified Provider List will be reviewed periodically to ensure that providers continue to meet the necessary qualifications.

-(g) At least once every two years, each Security Guard Company on the Qualified Provider List must affirm that there has been no change in the information included in its original application or must supply such changed information.
+(g) At least once every two years, each Security Guard Company on the Qualified Provider List must affirm that there has been no change in the information included in its original application.
+In the event that there has been a change in the information submitted on its application before two years has elapsed, the Security Guard Company must immediately submit such changed information to the Department.
 Failure to supply such affirmation of no change will result in the Security Guard Company's removal from the Qualified Provider List until the affirmation of no change or the updated information has been supplied to the Department.
 Any Security Guard Company that is removed from the Qualified Provider List and re-applies must also provide an affirmation of no change or updated information.

 (h) A Security Guard Company must retain all certified payroll records, which verify that its Security Guards were paid at least the prevailing wages and supplements for unarmed security guards as determined by the Comptroller of the City of New York pursuant to New York State Labor Law § 234.